jcup1/MyWins2/README.md

 //13.11.17 New version of this app has some issues but it works and is refactored.
 Again in main branch.
 //14.11.17 There is a problem with leaking sqlite.
 It's not the hardest bug to fix but I want to do it better.
 It's a good opportunity to learn Room library.
 I should fix everything today and put it on google play.
+//24.11.17 I have privacy policy issue because of camera usage.
+I will try to fix it but for now there is no latest 1,5 version  on google play.